-The risks to sensitive, confidential information include (but are not limited to) accidental or unauthorised access to, or destruction, loss, use, modification or disclosure of, personal data.
+The risks referred to in subsection (1) include (but are not limited to) accidental or unauthorised access to, or destruction, loss, use, modification or disclosure of, personal data.

 There is no principle for individuals' rights.
 This is now dealt with separately in Chapter III of the UK GDPR; Rights of the Data Subject.